Contributed by: Staff Member of Timberline Knolls

-Bipolar Disorder and Alcoholism often times go hand in hand.
-Self-medicating with alcohol and/or other drugs is a common way to cope with the uncomfortable emotions associated with mental illness.
+Bipolar Disorder and Alcoholism often go hand in hand.
+Self-medicating with alcohol and/or other drugs is a common way to cope with the tumultuous emotions associated with any mental illness.

-Bipolar is a chronic mental illness which affects a person’s mood and thought process.
-Bipolar I, is experienced in episodes of mania (lasting one or more weeks in duration) as well as depression (lasting two or more weeks in duration) which can impair a person’s judgment much like the effects of alcohol and other drugs on the brain.
+Bipolar disorder is a chronic mental illness which affects a person’s mood and thought process.
+It is characterized by alternating episodes of mania (lasting one or more weeks in duration) and depression (lasting two or more weeks in duration) which can impair a person’s judgment much like the effects of alcohol and other drugs on the brain.
 These episodes are spread out with interspersed periods of normal mood.